Honors Points

 Honors Courses

 Honors courses are identified by the honors attribute in the bulletin, and often by name (e.g., MATH-241H Honors Linear Algebra).
 Successful completion of an n-credit honors course counts as n points.
-You must pass the course with a standard letter grade - grades of “pass,” P, are ineligible for honors points.
+You must pass the course with a standard letter grade (grades of “pass” and "satisfactory" are ineligible for honors points.

-Students do not need to submit honors courses for Honors Points - your record is updated automatically after final grades are submitted.
+Students do not need to tell the Program office about successful completion of honors courses - records are updated automatically after final grades are submitted.

 Honors Options

-If you take a course you're passionate about, go above and beyond and make it an Honors Option.
-This typically involves a project supervised by the instructor that enhances the course, culminating in a presentation.
-An Honors Option can also count for the In the Discipline requirement if for a class in the field of your primary major.
+If you take a course that you're passionate about, go above and beyond with an honors option.
+An honors option typically involves a project supervised by the instructor that enhances the course, culminating in a presentation.
+An honors option can also count for the In the Discipline requirement if for a class in the field of your primary major.

-Students submit Honors Option applications at the start if each semester for approval by the Honors Office.
-Points cannot be earned if the Option is not approved by the Honors Office.
-After presenting, students submit their Honors Option for Points here, select 'Honors Option", or 'Honors in the Discipline: Honors Option', and answer the required questions.
+Students submit honors option applications at the start of each semester for approval by the Honors Office.
+Points cannot be earned if the option is not approved by the Honors office.
+At the end of the semester, after delivering the deliverables and completing the presentation, students report their honors option points here (select 'Honors Option", or 'Honors in the Discipline: Honors Option', and answer the required questions).

 Graduate Courses

-Up to six credits of graduate level courses (600-level of above) can count for Honors Points.
-The course can also count as Points In the Discipline if related to your primary field of study.
+Up to six credits of graduate level courses (600-level of above) can count as Honors points.
+A graduate course can also fulfill the Honors In the Discipline requirement if related to your primary field of study.
 For students in the Accelerated Scholars Program, graduate courses that double count are allowed.

-Submit Points for a graduate course here and select 'Graduate Course', or 'Honors in the Discipline: Graduate Course', and answer the required questions.
-Points will be awarded when SIS posts final grades.
+Report honors points for a graduate course here (select 'Graduate Course', or 'Honors in the Discipline: Graduate Course', and answer the required questions).
+Points will be awarded after SIS posts final grades.

 Non-required Co-op or Internship

-If a student has completed their major's co-op requirement, the excess weeks can be counted for up to 3 Points.
+If a student has already completed their major's co-op requirement, additional weeks can earn up to 3 honors points.
 A non-required co-op/internship must still fall within your program's definition of co-op/internship and be in your field.

-Submit Points here, select 'Non-required Internship and Co-op', and answer the required questions.
+Report points here (select 'Non-required Internship and Co-op', and answer the required questions).

 Points are awarded as follows: 1-3 full weeks earns 1 Point; 4-9 full weeks earns 2 Points; 10+ full weeks earns 3 Points.